eggry/EmoChat/design_report/README.md

 # The Design of EmoChat

-*EmoChat is an APP designed for campus students where they can chat anonymously based on their emotions.
-From this report, you can follow up the flow of design with us.*
+*EmoChat is a mobile APP for campus students to chat anonymously based on their emotions.
+From this report, you can see the design flow of EmoChat with us developers and designers.*

 ## Introduction